0xSpaceShard/starknet-devnet/README.md

 ## Account impersonation

 Devnet allows you to use impersonated account from mainnet/testnet.
+This means that a transaction sent from an impersonated account, will not fail with an invalid signature error.
+In the general case a transaction send via an account that is not in the local state, fails with `invalid signature` error.
 To use the feature it is required to start Devnet in [forked mode](#forking).

 Account impersonation supports 4 methods:
- - Impersonate specific account address, non existing in the local state  (devnet_impersonateAccount)
+ - Impersonate specific account address, not existing in the local state  (devnet_impersonateAccount)
- - Automatic impersonation of an account, non existing in the local state (devnet_stopImpersonateAccount)
+ - Stop impersonation of an account (devnet_stopImpersonateAccount)
- - Stop impersonation of an account (devnet_autoImpersonate)
+ - Automatic impersonation of an account.
+Every account that does not exist in the local state, will be considered as impersonated(devnet_autoImpersonate)
  - Stop auto impersonation (devnet_stopAutoImpersonate)

+Notes:
-Notes: only INVOKE and DECLARE transactions are supported.
+- Only INVOKE and DECLARE transactions are supported.
 DEPLOY_ACCOUNT transaction is not supported, but you can create an INVOKE transaction to UDC.
+- Overall fee, for transactions sent via impersonated account, will be lower compared to normal transactions.
+The reason is that validation part is skipped.

 Account impersonation feature follows JSON-RPC method specification and each method returns an empty response: